Sempra Energy Reports First-Quarter 2013 Earnings

-As previously reported, the General Rate Cases for both Southern California Gas Co.
-(SoCalGas) and San Diego Gas & Electric (SDG&E) currently are in process at the California Public Utilities Commission (CPUC).
-The revenue requirement established in these proceedings will be retroactive to Jan.
-1, 2012.
-Until the Commission reaches a final decision, both utilities are recording revenues based on 2011 authorized levels, as adjusted for the recovery of actual incremental wildfire insurance premiums.
-When the final decision is reached, SoCalGas and SDG&E will record the cumulative change in revenues, retroactive to the beginning of the year.
+On March 29, the California Public Utilities Commission (CPUC) issued a draft decision in the General Rate Case for San Diego Gas & Electric (SDG&E) and Southern California Gas Co.
+(SoCalGas).
+Until the CPUC reaches a final decision, both utilities are recording revenues based on 2011 authorized levels, as adjusted for the recovery of incremental wildfire insurance premiums at SDG&E. SoCalGas and SDG&E will record the cumulative change resulting from the decision, retroactive to the beginning of 2012, in the quarter a final decision is approved.
+A final decision on the General Rate Case is expected in the second quarter.

 San Diego Gas & Electric